LucasBehrendt/gamers-ground/README.md

 ## Header

- - The header holds a company logo to the left, along with links to the home page and the store.
-To the right, navigation links for authentication interaction and a shopping cart can be found.
+ - The header holds a company logo to the left, along with links that originally were 'Home' and 'Store', but after adding the contact page were updated to 'Store' and 'Contact'.

+ - To the right, navigation links for authentication interaction and a shopping cart can be found.

  - If a site visitor registers for an account, the authentication link will change appearance to notify the user they are signed in.
 They will then have access to new links to either visit their profile page or sign out.
 Additionally, site admins will have a link to add a new product.